JennySnyk/snyk-platform-workshop/README.md

 ## Step 9 Find vulnerabilities in Juice-Shop’s Kubernetes.yml

-* Since Juice-Shop project had been imported in the Step 3, you should see a reference for the Dockerfile as shown below.
+* Since Juice-Shop project had been imported in the Step 3, you should see a reference for the deployment file as shown below.

 ![alt tag](https://i.ibb.co/zRB8dqY/Snyk-Ia-C-results.png)

 For each Vulnerability, Snyk displays the following ordered by Line no:

-1. Each Vulnerability grouped by line no and severity
+1. Each Vulnerability grouped by line number and severity
 1. Each Vulnerability links to the Snyk policy it was defined against including the path to the issue, what the issue is, the impact and how to resolve it
 1. The ability to ignore issues you wish to remove from the list